pachyderm/docs-content/2.4.x/concepts/pipeline-concepts/datum/metadata.md

 ---

 ## Datum Statistics
-Pachyderm stores information about each datum that a pipeline processes, including timing information, size information, and `/pfs` snapshots.
+{{%productName%}} stores information about each datum that a pipeline processes, including timing information, size information, and `/pfs` snapshots.
 You can view these statistics by running the [`pachctl inspect datum`](../glob-pattern/#test-your-datums) command (or its language client equivalents).

-In particular, Pachyderm provides the following information for each datum processed by your pipelines:
+In particular, {{%productName%}} provides the following information for each datum processed by your pipelines:

 - The amount of data that was uploaded and downloaded